masonc15/raycast-note-scripts/README.md

 ### `now-task.py`

-Adds a task to the "now" section of the current day's daily note.
+Adds a task to the "now" section of the current day's daily note and optionally starts a timer for the task using [AS TimerPRO](https://www.alinofsoftware.ch/apps/products-timerpro/index.html).
 If no task is provided, it retrieves the topmost task from the "now" section and sets it in the One Thing menubar app.
+If a duration is provided, it will quit any running AS TimerPRO timer and start a new countdown for the specified duration in minutes.

 ### `later-task.py`